 Tenure and placement

-Awards are tenable at any approved UK university or higher education institution with which the CSC has a part-funding agreement (as mentioned previously) for a specific programme of research for 36 months of full-time study only.
+Scholarships are tenable at any approved UK university or higher education institution with which the CSC has a part-funding agreement for a specific programme of research for 36 months of full-time study only.

 You must make clear in your application which qualification you are applying for.
 This will enable the CSC to consider your application in the correct category.
 Applications which do not make this clear may be considered ineligible.